-The majority of the time, condoms work well to prevent conception.
-But you need to use them properly to reduce the likelihood that you or a partner will become pregnant.
+Condoms can work well to prevent contraception but you need to use them properly to reduce the likelihood that you or a partner will become pregnant.

 A condom is unlikely to break if it’s used correctly.
 However, if it does break, you should take precautions.
 If a condom breaks during intercourse or any other sexual contact, the chances of getting pregnant increase significantly.
 For advice on this subject and others read on.